Jimmy1634/Flight-Delay-Analysis/README.md

-# ✈️ Flight Delay Analysis using Azure, Databricks, Spark, & Power BI
+# ✈️ Flight Delay Analysis using Azure Databricks, Spark, & Power BI

 This project analyzes U.S. domestic flight data to uncover trends in delays, cancellations, and airline performance using ETL processes.
 Data was processed using a Bronze-Silver-Gold architecture in Azure Databricks and visualized through interactive dashboards in Power BI.